jcs/halfmoon/README.md

 		welcome to halfmoon!

-	at a later point, halfmoon will be installed system-wide, so that running "halfmoon create ..." will work from anywhere.
+	At a later point, halfmoon will be installed system-wide, so that running "`halfmoon create ...`" will work from anywhere.

-4.	setup an apache virtual host with a DocumentRoot pointing to the public/ directory:
+4. Setup an Apache Virtual Host with a DocumentRoot pointing to the public/ directory:

 		<VirtualHost 127.0.0.1>